-The KW German Shepherd Club members are involved in a multitude of working and sporting venues which include obedience, scent detection, herding, agility, lure coursing, sledding, Schutzhund/IPO, tracking, basic household manners and so much more.
+The KW German Shepherd Club members are involved in sporting venues which include obedience, scent detection, herding, agility, lure coursing, Schutzhund/IPO, tracking, basic household manners and so much more.

 We do not regularly train as a group.
 We have trained for specific events that our club membership have participated in.

 Temperament Test Fall 2016